arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 **Development**

-This is a list of developer-oriented articles related to debugging applications in Windows Azure:
+This is a list of developer-oriented articles related to debugging applications in Microsoft Azure:

-- [Remotely Change the Diagnostic Monitor Configuration](http://msdn.microsoft.com/en-us/library/windowsazure/gg432992.aspx): after you have deployed a cloud service, you can remotely change the configuration of the diagnostic monitor from code running in an application outside of Windows Azure using the [DeploymentDiagnosticManager](http://msdn.microsoft.com/en-us/library/windowsazure/microsoft.windowsazure.diagnostics.management.deploymentdiagnosticmanager.aspx) class.
+- [Remotely Change the Diagnostic Monitor Configuration](http://msdn.microsoft.com/en-us/library/windowsazure/gg432992.aspx): after you have deployed a cloud service, you can remotely change the configuration of the diagnostic monitor from code running in an application outside of Microsoft Azure using the [DeploymentDiagnosticManager](http://msdn.microsoft.com/en-us/library/windowsazure/microsoft.windowsazure.diagnostics.management.deploymentdiagnosticmanager.aspx) class.

-- [Trace the Flow of Your Windows Azure Application](http://msdn.microsoft.com/en-us/library/windowsazure/hh411529.aspx): add tracing and debugging instrumentation to your Windows Azure application when you develop it and use that instrumentation during development and after deployment.
+- [Trace the Flow of Your Microsoft Azure Application](http://msdn.microsoft.com/en-us/library/windowsazure/hh411529.aspx): add tracing and debugging instrumentation to your Microsoft Azure application when you develop it and use that instrumentation during development and after deployment.

 - [API Reference for IntelliTrace Extensibility](http://msdn.microsoft.com/en-us/library/ee661590.aspx): provides information to use IntelliTrace extensibility APIs to read and decode .itrace files in your application.